autosit/autosit.github.io/_posts/2022-04-05-clustering_for_ltp.md

 ## Scope

-During this assignment, the goal is to extend the preliminary results on clustering to incorporate larger areas of the marine environment in order to make them usable for long term prediction methods.
-In addition, the work could steer towards development of long term prediction algorithms that uses the clustered dataset building off on the existing work on Gaussian Processes or Particle Filters.
+During this assignment, the goal is to extend the preliminary results on clustering and incorporate larger areas of the marine environment in order to extend their utility for long term prediction methods.
+In addition, the work could steer towards development of long term prediction algorithms that uses the clustered dataset - building off on the existing work on Gaussian Processes or Particle Filters.

 ## Proposed Tasks for the 5th year project

-The structure in the dataset, such as stop points, ports, etc can be exploited to further cluster the trajectories efficiently.
+The structure in the AIS dataset, such as stop points, ports, etc can be exploited to further cluster the trajectories efficiently.
 To this end, the objectives for the 5th year project can be stated as follows:

-* Review of relevant clutering methods, starting points are the publications [(Pallotta et al. 2013)] and (Praveen Jain et al. 2022a).
+* Review of relevant clutering methods in the context of maritime environment, starting points are the publications [(Pallotta et al. 2013)] and (Praveen Jain et al. 2022a).
 * Review of long term prediction methods, starting points are the publications [(Håvard, 2021)] and (Praveen Jain et al. 2022b).
 * Explore the use of ports information to cluster dataset over a larger marine area.
 * Formulation of a framework for efficient clustering of the dataset.
-* Set up simulation environment for clustering and long term prediction using Python.
+* Set up the simulation environment for clustering and long term prediction using Python.
 Preliminary python scripts wil be made available to the candidate.
 * Documentation of the findings.